TheoBuchwald/UCPH-KVM/README.md

 This repository was created to collect all the scripts and programs developed and used in Professor, Ph.D., Dr. Scient.
 Kurt V. Mikkelsens group at the University of Copenhagen.

-This package is dependent on the KurtGroup package.
+Many of the scripts are dependent on the [KurtGroup](https://pypi.org/project/KurtGroup/#history) Python package.
 It can be installed by using of the following commands

 ```
 pip install KurtGroup